 The outcome of an administrative hearing depends on your driving history in Grain Valley and across Missouri:

-- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Grain Valley after 30 days.
+- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Grain Valley, MO area after 30 days.

-- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Grain Valley, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second DWI/DUI Offense: Leads to a 1-year revocation period in Grain Valley, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Grain Valley, MO and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Grain Valley, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

-Securing a Limited Driving Privilege (Hardship License) in Grain Valley, MO
+How to Get a Hardship License (Limited Driving Privilege) in Grain Valley, MO

-If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Grain Valley, MO.
-To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
-After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:
+If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Grain Valley, MO.
+You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
+If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

 Jackson County Resources